 Having plumbing on the go is one of the more awesome things about RV travel.
-But one of the less awesome things?
-Dealing with the RV water tanks that make said plumbing work.
+One of the less awesome things?
+Dealing with the RV water tanks that make that plumbing work.

 Honestly, RV holding tanks aren’t something many people think about when buying or renting an RV.
-This is understandable.
-They are about to acquire the ability to adventure anywhere, so why would they be focused on something as trivial as tanks?
-However, the truth of the matter is that water tanks are a very important part of any RV, and knowing how they work and how to care for them is crucial.
+This is understandable in the excitement of being able to adventure anywhere!
+However, the truth of the matter is that water tanks are an important part of any RV, and knowing how they work and how to care for them is crucial.

 The Different Types of RV Water Tanks